hazelfazel/browserbox/README.md

 <p>Now you can configure the desktop, install additional software like a Web Browser.</p>

 <h2>Download my latest build</h2>

 <p>You can download my latest build here</p>
 <ul>
   <li><a href="https://bitnuts.de/browserbox/linux-x86_64_en.iso">Debian Browser Box (ISO) (EN) [2020-10-17]</a></li>
   <li><a href="https://bitnuts.de/browserbox/linux-x86_64_de.iso">Debian Browser Box (ISO) (DE) [2020-10-17]</a></li>
 </ul>

+<h3>Disclaimer</h3>

+My Browser Box and its components are provided “as is”.
+You bear the risk of use.
+We do not express any warranties, representations or conditions.
+You may not claim any direct or other damages, including consequential damages, lost profits, special, indirect or incidental damages.
+Consider yourself warned and informed.

 <h2>Need help?</h2>
 Just contact me via e-mail hazelfazel @ bitnuts.de